2captcha/2captcha-python/README.md

 ```

 ### Text Captcha
-This method can be used to bypass a captcha that requires to answer a question provided in clear text.
+This method can be used to bypass a captcha that requires answering a question provided in clear text.
 ```python
 result = solver.text('If tomorrow is Saturday, what day is today?', param1=..., ...)
 ```

-### ReCaptcha v2
+### reCAPTCHA v2
-Use this method to solve ReCaptcha V2 and obtain a token to bypass the protection.
+Use this method to solve reCAPTCHA V2 and obtain a token to bypass the protection.
 ```python
 result = solver.recaptcha(sitekey='6Le-wvkSVVABCPBMRTvw0Q4Muexq1bi0DJwx_mJ-',
                           url='https://mysite.com/page/with/recaptcha',
                           param1=..., ...)
 ```

-### ReCaptcha v3
+### reCAPTCHA v3
-This method provides ReCaptcha V3 solver and returns a token.
+This method provides a reCAPTCHA V3 solver and returns a token.
 ```python
 result = solver.recaptcha(sitekey='6Le-wvkSVVABCPBMRTvw0Q4Muexq1bi0DJwx_mJ-',
                             url='https://mysite.com/page/with/recaptcha',